A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Those killed in Australia’s worst mass shooting in almost 30 years are yet to officially be identified, but their families and friends are paying tribute to those they have lost.

-New South Wales premier Chris Minns said the victims are aged between 10 and 87 years old.
+New South Wales premier Chris Minns said the victims were aged between 10 and 87 years old.

 Here’s what we know about them.